onzfonz/comp227/src/content/0/en/part0d.md

 ### 2: Making sure Git is installed

-Now we are going to make sure that you have a version of git on your computer
+Now we are going to make sure that you have a version of Git on your computer

-Some of you may already have git setup.
+Some of you may already have Git setup.
 To check, I would type in Terminal:

 ```bash